ManicodeSecurity/Defending-DevOps/007-Istio/lab.md

 ```

 ### Task 2: Install Istio Components and Enable Automatic Sidecar Injection
 Istio is a massive project.
 Check out the yaml file located at `istio-1.0.0/install/kubernetes/istio-demo-auth.yaml`.
 Wow.
-Such yaml.
+Many configs.
+Such Yaml.

 Let's install the components necessary in our cluster:
 ```
 # In the istio-1.0.0 directory
 kubectl create -f install/kubernetes
 ```
-Each pod in the mesh must be running an Istio compatible sideecar.
+Each pod in the mesh must be running an Istio compatible sidecar.
 The sidecar is how all traffic to and from pods in the mesh

 Manual injection modifies the controller configuration, e.g. deployment.
 It does this by modifying the pod template spec such that all pods for that deployment are created with the injected sidecar.
 Adding/Updating/Removing the sidecar requires modifying the entire deployment.